42Colins/tokenizer/deployment/README.md

 Option 1: Deploy on a Test Environment

-This is perfect for beginners!
+This is perfect for beginners and for testing purposes !
 You only need:

 Remix IDE - A free online tool where you can write and test your smart contract